ratify-project/ratify/docs/reference/gatekeeper-policy-authoring.md

   external data provider or result from some communication issue with the external data provider.

-When Ratify is configured in passthrough execution mode an array of each `VerifyResult` for a subject is included in the `response` field and the overall `isSuccess` value will always be true.
+An array of each
+`VerifyResult` for a subject is included in the `response` field.
 This allows the policy to be entirely authored in the rego using all the results from the individual verifiers.

 Each verifier produces a `VerifierResult` with the following potential fields: